-The Industrial Emissions Directive (2010/75/EU) (IED) came into force on 6 January 2011.
+The Industrial Emissions Directive (2010/75/EU) (IED) came into force on 6 January 2011 and has been adopted into UK legislation49.
 IED recasts seven existing directives related to industrial emissions into a single clear, coherent legislative instrument.
 The recast includes IPPC, LCPD, the Waste Incineration Directive, the Solvents Emissions Directive and three directives on titanium dioxide.